3dd13/HKUST-Career-Development-Sharing.-April-2011./_posts/2011-04-14-11-42-34-candidates-exprience.markdown

-Some questions for you sitting here
+Who are you ?
 ---------

-handed in all homework ?
+* handed in all homework ?
-did freelance / part time before? heard of html5 did facebook apps ? have your own website ? use ust mail to look for jobs ? put it in resume ? started looking for jobs? know what startup is ?
+* did freelance / part time before?
+* started looking for jobs?
+* have your own website ?
+* should get third honours ?
+* jobs you expect